 Revisions to SSAP No. 26R to incorporate the principle-based bond concepts are effective January 1, 2025.
 These revisions incorporate principle concepts on what should be reported as a long-term bond.
 Securities that qualify as issuer credit obligations within the principle concepts are captured within scope of SSAP No. 26R.
 Securities that qualify as asset-backed securities within the principle concepts are captured within scope of SSAP No. 43R.
 Securities that do not qualify as issuer credit obligations or ABS, unless specifically permitted in scope of these statements, are not permitted to be reported as a bond.

 At the time of transition, reporting entities shall make their best efforts to assess investments to determine whether they qualify within the bond definition for reporting on Schedule D-1.
-The bond definition requires assessments at the time of acquisition, and it is recognized that reporting entities may not have the means to complete historical assessments for securities held at the time of transition.
-For these instances, if information is not readily available for reporting entities to assess a security as of the date at acquisition, reporting entities may utilize current information in concluding that a security qualifies for reporting as a bond as either an issuer obligation or asset-backed security.
+The bond definition requires assessments at the time of acquisition (as of the origination date) , and it is recognized that reporting entities may not have the means to complete historical assessments for securities held at the time of transition.
+For these instances, if information is not readily available for reporting entities to assess a security as of the date at origination, reporting entities may utilize current or acquisition information in concluding that a security qualifies for reporting as a bond as either an issuer obligation or asset-backed security.

 Investments that were reported as a bond on Schedule D-1: Long-Term Bonds as of December 31, 2024 that do not qualify under the principle-based bond concepts shall be reported as a disposal from that schedule, with a reacquisition on the appropriate reporting schedule as of January 1, 2025.
 These investments shall be accounted for in accordance with the resulting SSAP that addresses the specific investment structure.
 For securities that are reported at the lower of amortized cost or fair value under the new applicable guidance, this could result with an unrealized loss in the measurement of the investment at the time of the reclassification.
 Although the adoption of this guidance is considered a change in accounting principle under SSAP No. 3, the following transition guidance shall be applied on January 1, 2025, to ensure consistency in reporting and to allow investment schedules to roll appropriately: